christiangemesi/rfobaden-incident-manager/docs/001-introduction.md

   An introduction to the backend can be found [here](./backend/001-backend-introduction.md).
 - The frontend consists of a JavaScript client, which makes use of the backend to load and modify data.
   It's source code can be found in the `frontend/` directory.
+  An introduction to the backend can be found [here](./frontend/001-frontend-introduction.md).

 ## Development